x-147/ping-coming-soon-page-master/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+## Notes to self 🚨

+- grid-template-row px value is setting the height, and grid-template-column px value is setting the width
+- min-height: 100vh on body makes it scrollable when viewport height reduces (so no clipping)